nautobot/nautobot-app-circuit-maintenance/docs/user/app_use_cases.md

 ```
 # HELP circuit_maintenance_status Circuit operational status
 # TYPE circuit_maintenance_status gauge
-circuit_maintenance_status{circuit="1111111",circuit_type="Transit",provider="ntt",site="Barcelona"} 2.0
+circuit_maintenance_status{circuit="1111111",circuit_type="Transit",provider="ntt",location="Barcelona"} 2.0
-circuit_maintenance_status{circuit="2222222",circuit_type="Peering",provider="colt",site="Girona"} 1.0
+circuit_maintenance_status{circuit="2222222",circuit_type="Peering",provider="colt",location="Girona"} 1.0
 ```

 Metric generation is **disabled** by default, to **enable** them, add a `enable: True` in the `nautobot_circuit_maintenance.metrics` dict.
 (Of course you must also install the `nautobot_capacity_metrics` plugin and ensure that it is included in `PLUGINS` as a prerequisite to enabling this feature.)

-By default, each circuit has attached some labels and values (cid, provider, type and site), but these labels can be defined in the Plugin configuration by adding an optional dictionary (under "metrics" -> "labels_attached") with the label name and the attributes within the Circuit object.
+By default, each circuit has attached some labels and values (cid, provider, type and location), but these labels can be defined in the Plugin configuration by adding an optional dictionary (under "metrics" -> "labels_attached") with the label name and the attributes within the Circuit object.

 !!! note
     In case of a value that can be multiple values, such as `terminations`, the first defined one will be used)